 This coastal town is a hidden gem for vegan food.
-Spend a few days here before holidaying in France, says Cathy White.
+Cathy White spent a few days here and put together this helpful vegan guide to Folkestone.

 Published on 9 Aug 2019